Making great literacy lessons easy. Why join Plazoom?

 An explanation will typically give a step-by-step account of the stages or phases in a particular process.
 That means pupils need to be fully aware of the sequence in which things happen so that they can explain them in a logical order.

-Higher up the school, they could introduce shades of possibility by using modal verbs and find advanced ways of weaving-in extra information, which are often a sign of a writer’s maturity, by including features such as relative clauses.
+Higher up the school, they can introduce shades of possibility by using modal verbs and find advanced ways of weaving in extra information by including features such as relative clauses.
+These are often a sign of a writer’s maturity

 Punctuation in an explanatory text

-Another bonus for the teacher is the range of punctuation that can be legitimately included in an explanation text.
+Another bonus for teachers is the range of punctuation that can be legitimately included in an explanation text.
 In KS1, this could well involve commas for lists and question marks, especially when using question sentences as subheadings.

 As they get older, they can practise using dashes, brackets and commas to insert extra information in parenthesis.
 They could even try including those bad boys of punctuation that even most adults struggle with: colons and semicolons.

-If you think it would be wise for them to practise first, try our SPaG challenge mat resource which helps pupils to gain a better understanding of them before challenging, testing, applying and, yes, explaining that knowledge.
+If you think it would be wise for them to practise first, try our SPaG challenge mat resource which helps pupils to gain a better understanding of colons and semicolons before challenging, testing, applying and, yes, explaining that knowledge.

 Which layout devices should be used?